Edgar Degas. Melancholy. The Philips Collection, Washington, DC

 His Father, in anguish, answered the cries of His beloved Son with an earth-shaking, history-splitting NO. What came instead was inconceivable humiliation and torture, abandonment by his closest friends, and senseless killing by a blood-thirsty mob driven by self-righteousness.

 Jesus prayed in agony from the cross.
 His mother prayed in agony from the foot of the cross.
-The only three disciples brave enough to stay, John and the two Mary’s, prayed in agony for their friend.
+The only three disciples brave enough to stay, John and the three Marys, prayed in agony for their friend.
 Peter and the others prayed in agony from the shadows.

 An afterword from Betty: